 What is an API Gateway?

 An API Gateway serves as a mediator between a client and the microservices in its backend.
 Its role encompasses routing, protocol translation, composition, and other functions.
 These functions allow multiple clients to access the microservices in the backend.
-Moreover, the security of the API gateway is essential for securing the underlying infrastructure and communication of the API and connected microservices.
+Moreover, securing api gateway is essential for securing the underlying infrastructure and communication of the API and connected microservices.

 Here are some of the best practices for API Gateway security, also known as an API Gateway security checklist: